 Locker check-in will take place the first day of lab.
+If you are more than 20 minutes late to the first lab, you will be dropped.
 It is your responsibility to make sure that all glassware is present and unbroken at the time you check in.
 If at any point after the first day of lab you need to replace an item in your locker, your student account will get charged for it.
 If you drop this course, then you must arrange to check-out your locker with your instructor during your regularly scheduled lab period.
-The stockroom technician or other instructors WILL NOT checkout lockers for any students.
+The stockroom technician or other instructors WILL NOT check-out lockers for any students.
 Any person who has not checked out by the end of the last scheduled lab period for the quarter will have an administrative fee added to their student account and a hold put on their registration.